-Ukrainians escape embattled enclaves with grievous wounds and stories of fires that no one put out
+Ukrainians escape embattled enclaves with grievous wounds and stories of fires not put out

 One night, a commander gave them just 10 seconds to line up “ ‘before we start shooting,’ ” he said.
 Hilko was the last to reach the line and a soldier carrying a shotgun proceeded to open fire on the 63-year-old’s leg as punishment — then left him wounded without medical care.

-“He asked if I wanted him to shoot my other leg, and I said ‘OK, you may,’ ” he recalled.
+“He asked if I wanted him to shoot my other leg, and I said ‘Okay, you may,’ ” he recalled.

 For days, he said, he stayed in the shelter fearing the infection brewing in his wound would spread and kill him.
 Finally, Russian soldiers — who he said expressed embarrassment over their comrade’s behavior — took him to a humanitarian corridor that allowed him to reach the hospital in Brovary, a city east of the capital Kyiv.